 ‘Children are encouraged from an early age to choose ambitious challenges for themselves’ OFSTED

-‘Teacher focussed tables as part of continuous provision, promote challenge for all’ Wiltshire challenge and support programme
+‘Teacher focused tables as part of continuous provision, promote challenge for all’ Wiltshire challenge and support programme

 Who should attend?

-This course is ideal for Senior Leaders, Key stage 1 teachers and support staff who are committed to providing a rich learning experience for children.
+This course is ideal for Senior Leaders, Reception and Key stage 1 teachers and support staff who are committed to providing a rich learning experience for children.